MicrosoftDocs/EMDocs/EMDocs/Solutions/protect-on-premises-data-with-intune.md

 [Setting up the Azure Active Directory Application Proxy](https://docs.microsoft.com/azure/active-directory/active-directory-application-proxy-enable) is easy to do.
 Just enable the feature in Azure AD (Basic or Premium), install a small Windows Server service called a connector inside your network, and then publish applications to it.
 There’s no need to open any inbound firewall ports or put anything in a DMZ.
 Once you have it set up, access to on-premises web applications is provided by single sign on to Azure AD.
 [Conditional Access rules](https://docs.microsoft.com/azure/active-directory/active-directory-application-proxy-conditional-access), like requiring multi-factor authentication or blocking access when employees aren’t at work, provide additional safeguards

 ## Use certificates to secure company resource access
-When you give users access to corporate resources through VPN, Wi-Fi, or email profiles, you can [secure that access by using a certificate](https://docs.microsoft.com/intune/deploy-use/configure-intune-certificate-profiles) that is installed on each user device rather than depend on a simple user name and password for authentication.
+When you give users access to company resources through VPN, Wi-Fi, or email profiles, you can [secure that access by using a certificate](https://docs.microsoft.com/intune/deploy-use/configure-intune-certificate-profiles) that is installed on each user device rather than depend on a simple user name and password for authentication.

-You can create and deploy either a **PKCS \#12 (.PFX)** or **Simple Certificate Enrollment Protocol (SCEP)** certificate profile to be used by devices requesting authentication certificates on these device platforms:
+You can create and deploy either a **PKCS #12 (.PFX)** or **Simple Certificate Enrollment Protocol (SCEP)** certificate profile to be used by devices requesting authentication certificates on these device platforms:

 -   iOS (8.0 and later)
 -   Mac OS X (10.9 and later)